 Belgium is a federal state with a civil law system and is a founding member of the European Union.
-The past decades of state reforms have seen the devolved administrations of the three Belgian Regions (the Flemish, Walloon and Brussels Capital Regions) having an increasingly important role in the (public) projects sector.
-Belgium's geographical location at the centre of Western Europe and Brussels' role as the heart of the EU has seen it become an important hub for international trade and politics.
+The past decades of state reforms have seen the devolved administrations of the three Belgian regions (the Flemish, Walloon and Brussels Capital regions) have an increasingly important role in the (public) projects sector.
+Belgium's geographical location at the centre of Western Europe and Brussels' role as the heart of the European Union has seen it become an important hub for international trade and politics.

-The Belgian projects and construction sector remained strong in 2019, with a number of projects reaching financial close.
+The Belgian projects and construction sector remained strong in 2021, despite the ongoing covid-19 pandemic, with a number of projects reaching financial close.

 Various public entities trust the PPP model for large projects in a number of sectors, from transport infrastructure to prisons and schools.

 Like all countries in Western Europe and generally across the world, Belgium was hard hit by the covid-19 pandemic.
 In the spring of 2020, a general lockdown was enforced that affected all sectors of the Belgian economy.
 The measures taken by the Belgian authorities to reduce the spread of covid-19 meant that work on many construction sites had to be stopped by construction companies or by their principals; however, by the end of May 2020, the strict and general measures were eased, enabling the construction sector to continue working (under certain safety conditions), and cross-border restrictions on travel for work purposes were lifted.

 In 2021, the specific government measures affecting the progress of ongoing projects were as good as withdrawn, despite a winter 'lockdown light' from late 2020 until the spring of 2021.
 The ongoing consequences of the pandemic are now primarily seen commercially, in the form of pressure on European and global supply chains, as many parts of the global economy reach pre-pandemic levels, and demand on supply chains rises.